 Thinning of time calibration packets

-All time calibration packets are recorded, but packet thinning is required to stabilize the increasing rate of spacecraft clock.
-Time calibration table is provided after thinning of time calibration packets.
+All time calibration packets are recorded, but the packets are decimated (some are discarded) to stabilize the increasing rate of spacecraft clock.
+Time calibration table is provided after decimation of time calibration packets.

 Judgement of discontinuity